777josephd/soc-lab-capstone/README.md

 # Capstone Lab

-A home security operations lab built on Proxmox, covering the full security operations lifecycle — from infrastructure provisioning and CIS hardening through adversary simulation, detection engineering, and SOAR automation.
+A security operations lab built on Proxmox, covering the full security operations lifecycle — from infrastructure provisioning and CIS hardening through adversary simulation, detection engineering, and SOAR automation.
 Designed, built, and operated solo.

 ---